SelectUSA/events/events/_posts/2017-12-04-china-renewable-energy-sem.md

 * Setting up manufacturing operations in the United States
 * The burgeoning energy storage industry

-Prior to the event, on **Monday, Dec.
-4**, CS Beijing and CS Shanghai will lead a site visit to GCL, China’s largest private power development operator.
+Prior to the event, on **Monday, December 4**, CS Beijing and CS Shanghai will lead a site visit to GCL, China’s largest private power development operator.

 For more information, please contact [Janet Robertson](mailto:janet.robertson@trade.gov) in Beijing or [Frank Joseph](mailto:frank.joseph@trade.gov) in Shanghai.